DerEchteKroate/CryptoFetcher/README.md

 # CryptoFetcher
 A simple crypto price ticker.
-It uses Coingecko's API v3 for the information and it has been programmed with python and it uses the following libraries: requests, time, sys, json and config.
+It uses Coingecko's API v3 for the information and it has been programmed with python and it uses the following libraries: requests, time, sys and json.

 Future plans is a GUI and more cryptocurrencies.